vygr/ChrysaLisp/docs/lisp/iteration.md

 a sequence and take that sequence as an argument, they allow an optional initial value.

-Filtering, with `(filter-array lambda array)`, transforms an array by producing an array of all the elements that pass the filter test function.

 ```vdu
 (map + '(1 2 3) '(6 7 8) '(1 7 6))
 (8 16 17)